Beanthief/PurePlay-Anti-Cheat/docs/CONFIG.md

   - `1` — Model Training
   - `2` — Live Analysis

-- **recordBind**
-  *Type:* String
-  *Description:* This bind toggle data collection when held.
-Can be any feature of any device.
-  Note: This bind must not be included in any whitelists and cannot be the `killKey`.

 - **killKey**
   *Type:* String
   *Description:* The bind that, when pressed, will terminate the program.
-Must be a keyboard key.
+It must be a keyboard key.
-  Note: This bind must not be included in any whitelists and cannot be the `recordBind`.
+  Note: This bind must not be included in the keyboard whitelist.

 ### Device Sections